Kitty Hart’s Heroic Insights: Sharing Marketing Wisdom and Event Planning Tips on Legacy Leaders Podcast

 A Behind-the-Scenes Look at Planning Virtual Events

-Whoever said it’s easier and less time to do a virtual event, in comparison to a live event, has a lot to learn about this “new normal” of our industry.
+Whoever said it’s easier and less time to do a virtual event, in comparison to an in-person event, has a lot to learn about this “new normal” of our industry.
 However, what we’ve learned is that people aren’t having the upfront and honest conversations of why this is.
 Well, we’re here to help answer some of those questions and give you an exclusive behind-the-scenes breakdown of everything you need to know about pre-production for a virtual event.

 Continue reading “A Behind-the-Scenes Look at Planning Virtual Events”